meaghans/about-beethoven/README.md

-# The :tea: Tea :tea: on Classical Music
+# The :tea: on Classical Music

 This static webpage was built using basic HTML and CSS.
 It features classical music history, resources, and information on various classical pieces and composers.
 There is a provided accessible link to view the webpage.